You have probably come here looking for reviews and pointers on exersaucers vs jumperoos.

 The only benefit that I can see is that both an exersaucer and a jumperoo will keep your baby entertained to allow you to get some things done.

 For many people this is a huge selling feature, it definitely was for me!

-However, I do have one friend whose daughter had a hip displacement at about 6 months of age and the pediatrician advised that her being in a jumperoo was most likely the cause.
+However, I do have one friend whose daughter had a hip displacement at about 6 months of age and the pediatrician advised that her being in a jumperoo several times a day was most likely the cause.

-Babies are growing and developing rapidly in their first few years of life, therefore even small injuries can effect them in the long run.
+Babies are growing and developing rapidly in their first few years of life, therefore even small injuries can affect them in the long run.

 Take a look at these options!